Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 In insurance lingo, a deductible is an amount the patient pays before the insurance company starts paying for care.
 With a $15,000 deductible, for example, you’d pay the first $15,000 in health care costs for the year.
 After you reach that amount, the insurance policy would begin paying its share.

-High-Deductible Health Plans work well when combined with Health Savings Accounts or HSAs.
-An HSA lets you set aside pre-tax money which can be spent on health care, including prescription drugs, physician fees, clinic or hospital fees, and even some medical supplies.
+High-Deductible Health Plans work well when combined with Health Savings Accounts (HSAs).
+An HSA lets you set aside pre-tax money that can be spent on health care, including prescription drugs, physician fees, clinic or hospital fees, and even some medical supplies.

 HDHP Pros: